 Long Island, New York, presents so much to fascinate anyone searching for a getaway location or simply a spot to enjoy the beauty of nature.
-Everywhere you look, there is so much to indulge the senses – from the sparkling beaches to the trendy restaurants, and the antique shops.
+Everywhere you look, there is so much to indulge the senses – from the sparkling beaches to the trendy restaurants and the antique shops.
 However, there is a scourge that is gradually destroying the lives of men, women, and families throughout the area, and that’s prescription opioid addiction.

 Statistics show that in 2016, the opioid-related death rate in New York was 15.1 per 100,000 individuals.
 It’s not surprising that the opioid epidemic has been described by public health officials as the worst drug crisis America has ever faced.